Frank Lampard: 2015–16: Final seasons and retirement

 On 10 January 2015, Lampard signed a pre-contract to play for New York City FC in MLS, beginning on 1 July.
 Injury delayed his debut until 1 August, when he came on as a 69th-minute substitute for Andrew Jacobson in a 3–2 defeat to the Montreal Impact at Yankee Stadium.
 In July, Lampard was one of the 22 players to be named to the 2015 MLS All-Star Game roster.
 On 16 September, he scored his first MLS goal as his team beat Toronto 2–0 to end a three-game losing streak.
-Eleven days later, Lampard scored the opening goal in a 2–1 victory over the Vancouver Whitecaps in the 29th minute of play; he was later also fouled in the area in the final minute of stoppage time, which allowed David Villa to convert the match-winning goal from the resulting penalty.
+Eleven days later, Lampard scored the opening goal in a 2–1 victory over Vancouver Whitecaps FC in the 29th minute of play; he was later also fouled in the area in the final minute of stoppage time, which allowed David Villa to convert the match-winning goal from the resulting penalty.
 On 2 October, he scored New York City's fastest ever goal in MLS history in a 2–1 away defeat to D.C.
 United.
-The team finished its debut season outside a place for the MLS Cup Playoffs, which drew criticism from some in the media, who expected more from the club's trio of designated players composed of former Champions League winners Lampard, David Villa and Andrea Pirlo.
+The team finished its debut season outside a place for the MLS Cup Playoffs, which drew criticism from some in the media, who expected more from the club's trio of designated players composed of former Champions League winners Lampard, David Villa, and Andrea Pirlo.

 Having missed the beginning of the season with a calf injury, Lampard made his first appearance in 2016 on 22 May in the New York derby, playing the final 15 minutes; New York City lost the game 7–0, while Lampard was jeered by his side's own fans.
 However, he then scored in his first start of the season against Philadelphia Union on 18 June and was cheered by the New York fans once again.
-In his second start, he managed to make it back-to-back goals against Seattle Sounders on 20 June.
+In his second start, he managed to make it back-to-back goals against Seattle Sounders FC on 20 June.
 His fourth goal in five matches came against Sporting Kansas City in a 3–1 defeat on 11 July.
 Lampard then took his goal tally for the season to five with the third goal in a 3–1 victory over the Montreal Impact on 17 July.

 On 31 July 2016, Lampard became the first New York City player to score a hat-trick, achieving this feat in a 5–1 win over the Colorado Rapids.
 Lampard finished his second MLS season with the club with 13 goals and 3 assists in 19 appearances, as New York City finished in second place in the Eastern Conference, and qualified for the MLS Cup Playoffs for the first time ever, clinching a spot in the Eastern Conference semi-finals.
 He featured in both legs of the Conference semi-final against Toronto, as New York were eliminated from the Playoffs 7–0 on aggregate.
 On 14 November 2016, New York City announced that Lampard would leave as soon as his contract expired.